Stand with Ukraine flag

 # export INTEGRATION_SECRET=YOUR_INTEGRATION_SECRET

-and put your configuration parameters.
-Please don’t forget to uncomment the export statement.
-See example below:
+Make sure to uncomment the export statement.
+See the example below:

 1